paulschaaf/launch-url-from-string/ReadMe.md

 ### Limitations
 Because the Regex's are matched against individual elements in the PSI parse tree, expressions like `"DEVCCPERF" + "-142"` can't be matched by a single pattern.

-Also, it will only work with languages whose Strings are explicitly listed in the file `StringLiteralClassNames.properties`.
+Also, it will only work with languages whose Strings Classes are explicitly listed in the file `StringLiteralClassNames.properties`.

 # Installation Instructions